 The Kutch Museum is also worth a visit, as well as Hamirsar Lake.
 An ancient Shiva Temple in Kera is another place to visit in Bhuj.

 If you are planning a trip to Gujarat, then the above mentioned attractions are a must visit.
 Do you think we missed out on a few places that deserve to be on the list of best places to visit in Gujarat?
 Let us know in the comments below!
+Plan a trip to Gujarat for an amazing holiday with your loved ones!

 Looking To Book A Holiday Package?